 Warsaw might have a tumultuous past and gritty exterior, but it won’t take long to be sucked in by the city’s many charms.
 Poland’s capital offers some of the best food in the country, bars and nightlife to rival any major European city, interesting museums, and beautiful parks and gardens.
-The up-and-coming destination is well worth your time and our local Warsaw tour guides have shared everything you need to know before you go.
+The up-and-coming destination is well worth your time and here is everything you need to know before you go.

 Your best option for getting to the city centre from the airport is by train or bus.
 If you’re taking the train, line S2 is the one to look for, which takes you to Śródmieście station in the city centre and runs twice an hour.
 The journey should take about 20 minutes and a ticket is PLN 4.40.